This page includes information about Discover products that are not currently available on Bankrate and may be out of date.

 - Redeem rewards for cash back in any amount

 The Capital One® Savor® Cash Rewards Credit Card is geared to consumers with good or excellent credit, which is why it works best for young professionals who have already had a chance to build a credit history and decent credit score.
 This card is also ideal for anyone who dines out a lot, or spends a lot of money on entertainment.
 While the 4 percent cash back you’ll earn on dining is easy to understand since it applies to restaurants worldwide, entertainment purchases may surprise you with its inclusion of a ton of categories young people tend to spend money in — for example, movie theaters, professional sports events, amusement parks, dance halls, pool halls and bowling alleys.
-The initial signup bonus and lack of annual fee the first year are just icing on the cake with this card.
+The initial signup bonus is just icing on the cake with this card.

 Best for young adults who travel